wildtechgarden/www-wildtechgarden/content/education-academic/a-study-of-selected-algorithms-against-the-sherlock-and-zebra-problems/results-for-solving-zebra-and-sherlock.md

-The genetic algorithm development proved easier although a genetic algorithm which bested BM-CBJ2 was not found in producing this paper (a possible route to take for this is to make the chromosones more complex, rather than simply being the solution to the bcsp).
+The genetic algorithm development proved easier although a genetic algorithm which bested BM-CBJ2 was not found in producing this paper (a possible route to take for this is to make the chromosomes more complex, rather than simply being the solution to the bcsp).
 BM-CBJ2 proved to be the best complete (i.e. works for all problems) algorithm as AC-3 cannot always find a solution, but for strongly k-consistent problems AC-3 was